Habib4326/Movie_plyalist/README.md

-# IPTV

-Collection of publicly available IPTV (Internet Protocol television) channels from all over the world.

 ## How to use?

 Simply insert one of the links below into [any video player](https://github.com/iptv-org/awesome-iptv#apps) that supports live streaming and press _Open_.